R v Ireland

-Regina V. Burstow Regina V Ireland (1997) was the appeal of two presidential cases in English law with the question as to whether or not psychiatric injury was considered 'bodily harm' under Section 47 of the Offences Against the Person Act 1861.
+R v Ireland; R v Burstow was the 1997 appeal of two cases in English criminal law with the question as to whether or not psychiatric injury was considered 'bodily harm' under Section 47 of the Offences Against the Person Act 1861.

 Facts

 R v Ireland

 R v Ireland consisted of Mr. Robert Ireland making a large number of telephone calls to three separate women.
 Ireland would not speak during the calls and rang often late at night.
 He was convicted under Section 47 Actual Bodily Harm of the Offences Against the Person Act 1861 and his case was appealed to the then presiding court, House of Lords.

 R v Burstow

 In the case of R v Burstow, Anthony Burstow stalking and intimidation campaign against his ex-partner for eight months.
 Making silent phone calls, transmitting menacing messages, physically following her and photographing her and her family.
-The victim suffered a sever depressive illness as a result.
+The victim suffered a severe depressive illness as a result.
 Burstow was convicted of Grievous bodily harm contract to Section 20 of the Offences Against the Person Act 1861.
 He appealed his case to the House of Lords on the grounds that silence cannot amount to Assault or Bodily harm.